Best ND Filters for GoPro HERO12 Black

 💰 Budget Pick

-Neewer ND Filter Set View on Amazon View on B&H
+NEEWER ND Filter Set View on Amazon View on B&H

-Key Feature: Affordable 4-Pack (ND8-ND64)
+Key Feature: 4-Pack with Protective Case

 Rating: ★★★★☆